A Place for Mom

 Key Takeaways

-3. Independent living reduces chores and daily household tasks for seniors.
-Most communities also have planned social events and activities for residents.
+3. Independent living offers a maintenance-free lifestyle, as well as planned social events and activities for residents.

 Level of care and assistance